 ESL students in China are getting younger by the year.
-Many companies like Disney English are designed specifically to cater to Chinese children.
-Public schools have switched from starting English education at age twelve to age nine, and some schools in China's larger cities start teaching English as young as six.
+Public schools have switched from starting English education at age twelve to age nine, and some schools in China's larger cities start teaching English in kindergarten.

 While ESL schools were first established to teach English to adults, in the last decade the demand has shifted to parents who are willing to spend up to half of their household income on language classes for their children.
 Many private academies are taking note of this transition, offering more specialized classes for children.
 For example, English First's Shenzhen school used to contain primarily adults, however now more than 70% of their students are children.